harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 Now we need some functions for composing an `ActivePiece` and a `Grid`, both for inspection and later, for placing tetrominos on the playing field.

+Notice how we take our grid as an argument, and return ostensibly a new one; in some languages this would be expensive, but Haskell&rsquo;s functional data structures make this a cheap operation, and let us pass around and create updated versions of state without needing to worry about mutation.
+We can just think in terms of pure transformations of our entities.<sup><a id="fnr.8" class="footref" href="#fn.8" role="doc-backlink">8</a></sup>

 {% highlight haskell %}
 :{
 -- By only passing the first argument here, we get back a partially applied -- function; this is a new function of type `Grid -> V2 -> Grid` which is -- exactly what we need for our fold.
 It's a bit of an awkward argument -- ordering for anything other than a fold.
 -- Note that if the block is outside of bounds, we just don't render it.
 -- This will make hiding the top rows easier later on. withBlock :: Colour -> Grid -> V2 -> Grid